NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 ``--position-covariance-factor`` and
 ``--orientation-covariance-factor``).

-The curious user can use the following independent approach to validate these numbers.
+The curious user can try the following independent approach to validate these numbers.
 The linescan camera files in XML format have the orientations on lines with the ``ATTLIST`` field.
 The numbers on that line are measurement index, then the quaternions (4 values, in